Nilpotentizers and the Nilpotent Graphs: Structural Insights into Lie Superalgebras: Introduction

 Since the 1980s, the intersection theory of algebra and graph theory has offered profound insights into characterizing the structural properties of finite groups.
-In 1981, J. S. Williams \cite{JSW} introduced the prime graph of a finite group, provided a classification of groups with disconnected prime graphs and established key properties of the connected components of prime graphs.
+In 1981, J. S. Williams \cite{JSW} introduced the prime graph of a finite group and provided a classification of groups with disconnected prime graphs and established key properties of the connected components of prime graphs.
 Subsequently, in 2002, W. M. Kantor and \'{A}.
-Seress \cite{KWMS} proposed the prime power graph for the finite simple groups of Lie type of characteristic $p$ and demonstrated that the most finite simple groups of Lie type can be uniquely identified by their prime power graph.
+Seress \cite{KWMS} proposed the prime power graph for a finite simple group of Lie type of characteristic $p$ and demonstrated that the most finite simple group of Lie type can be uniquely identified by its prime power graph.
 In 2006, A. Abdollahi, S. Akbari, and H. R. Maimani \cite{AAM} introduced the non-commuting graph of groups and established the connections between the graph properties and the group commutativity.
 In 2010, A. Abdollahi and M. Zarrin \cite{AZ} introduced the non-nilpotent graph of groups and established a direct link between the non-nilpotent graphs and the hypercenter of groups.
-Further extensions include the introduction of the solvableizer and the solvable graph by P. Bhowal, D. Nongsiang, and R. Nath in 2020 \cite{BN} which provides a framework for characterizing the solvability of groups through graph theory.
-In 2025, D. Towers, I. Guti\'{e}rrez, and I. Fern\'{a}ndez \cite{TDIL} extended these concepts to Lie algebras, and developed computational frameworks based on GAP and SageMath.
-These offer the powerful tools to investigate the structure of algebras or groups.
-The additional background and related research, please refer to \cite{DG,GCM,Zr,DN,NS,BC,KVTC,GKLNS,THu,cmmo}.
+Further extensions include the introduction of the solvableizer and the solvable graph by P. Bhowal, D. Nongsiang, and R. Nath in 2020 \cite{BN} which provided a framework for characterizing the solvability of groups through graph theory.
+In 2025, D. Towers, I. Guti\'{e}rrez, and I. Fern\'{a}ndez \cite{TDIL} introduced nilpotentizer and nilpotent graph for a Lie algebra and developed computational frameworks based on GAP and SageMath.
+In 2025, A.Y.
+Hummdi, K. Alnefaie, G. Scudo and S. A. Mohammad in \cite{HAS} extended the definitions to nilpotentizer and nilpotent graph to a Lie superalgebra $L$ and investigated some properties the nilpotent graphs for the triangular Lie superalgebra $\operatorname{t}(m|n,\mathbb{F}_{q})$ and the special linear Lie superalgebra $\frak{sl}(1|1, \mathbb{F}_{q})$.
+The additional related researches are in the papers \cite{DG,GCM,Zr,DN,NS,BC,KVTC,GKLNS,THu,cmmo}.
+All these results offer the powerful tools to investigate the structure of algebras or groups.